How Americans Can Pass Italian Citizenship to Their Children

 Establishing Your Own Italian Citizenship

-If you’re an American of Italian descent, the first step in passing citizenship to your children is to establish your own Italian citizenship.
+The first step in passing citizenship to your children is to establish your own Italian citizenship.
 Here’s how:

 - Gather Necessary Documents: Collect official records for every generation connecting you to your Italian ancestor.
 This includes birth, marriage, and death certificates for all relatives in the direct line, as well as the ancestor’s naturalization documents (or proof of non-naturalization).